Conchita Wurst, Eurovision winner, in Austria concert

 Conchita, who is also known as Tom Neuwirth, said: "I am so humbled and happy that I could bring this victory back home.

-"This was not just a victory for me alone, but for a whole community of people who believe in a progressive future."'Lust for life'
+"This was not just a victory for me alone, but for a whole community of people who believe in a progressive future."

 Mr Faymann said it was an honour to have Conchita perform in Austria.